MERNDevTinkal/MERNDevTinkal/README.md

-# Hi there! 👋 I'm MERNDevTinkal, a B.Tech student in Computer Science and Engineering!
+# Hi there! 👋 I'm MERNDevTinkal, a MERN Stack Developer!

 Welcome to my GitHub profile!
 I'm a passionate web developer with a focus on full-stack development.
 Currently pursuing my B.Tech in CSE, I love exploring cutting-edge technologies and building innovative solutions that make a positive impact.